ubernostrum/django-flashpolicies/docs/views.rst

    the domain: setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.

-   :param site_control: A string indicating the extent to which other
+   :param permitted: A string indicating the extent to which other
       policies are permitted. :ref:`A set of constants is available, defining acceptable values for this argument
       <metapolicy-constants>`.